Magnetoreception: Cryptochrome

 According to the first model, magnetoreception is possible via the radical pair mechanism, which is well-established in spin chemistry.
 The mechanism requires two molecules, each with unpaired electrons, at a suitable distance from each other.
 When these can exist in states either with their spin axes in the same direction, or in opposite directions, the molecules oscillate rapidly between the two states.
 That oscillation is extremely sensitive to magnetic fields.
-Because the Earth's magnetic field is extremely weak, at 0.5 gauss, the radical pair mechanism is currently the only credible way that the Earth's magnetic field could cause chemical changes.
+Because the Earth's magnetic field is extremely weak, at 0.5 gauss, the radical pair mechanism is currently the only credible way that the Earth's magnetic field could cause chemical changes (as opposed to the mechanical forces which would be detected via magnetic crystals acting like a compass needle).

 In 1978, Schulten and colleagues proposed that this was the mechanism of magnetoreception.
 In 2000, scientists proposed that cryptochrome – a flavoprotein in the rod cells in the eyes of birds – was the "magnetic molecule" behind this effect.
 It is the only protein known to form photoinduced radical-pairs in animals.
 The function of cryptochrome varies by species, but its mechanism is always the same: exposure to blue light excites an electron in a chromophore, which causes the formation of a radical-pair whose electrons are quantum entangled, enabling the precision needed for magnetoreception.

 Many lines of evidence point to cryptochrome and radical pairs as the mechanism of magnetoreception in birds: